RamosTailon/RamosTailon/README.md

 Hi, I'm Tailon Ramos, technology enthusiast!
 I'm a future web developer and I like develop solutions in graphical application interfaces.
-Technologies I develop: HTML, CSS, JS, Reactjs, SASS, Nodejs,
+Technologies I develop: HTML, CSS, JS, Reactjs, SASS, Nodejs

 <!---
 RamosTailon/RamosTailon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.